The approach

 The clients who get the best work are the ones who can say what they’re afraid to say.
 Not “we want to seem premium but accessible.”
 The thing underneath that.
 The actual fear.
 The actual ambition.
 That’s what the copy has to carry.
 Finding it is most of the job.

 The writing that comes from that process doesn’t need to announce itself.
 It earns the read because it’s saying something real to someone specific.
-That’s the whole method.
+That’s the only brief that ever mattered.

 Ogilvy on Advertising